-A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(1)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.
+A provision in the Federal Regulations [CWA §303(d)(4); CWA §402(o); 40 CFR Part 122.44(l)] that requires a reissued permit to be as stringent as the previous permit with some exceptions.

-- ☑ Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ☑ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - E.coli.
-The previous permit has final effluent limits for E.coli of 630 per 100mL for daily maximum and 126 per 100mL for monthly average.
-This was based upon the 1998 determination that the downstream Evergreen Lakes should be designated for Whole Body Contact (A) use.
-However it has been determined that Evergreen Lakes is a private subdivision and does not grant public use of the lakes, therefore Whole Body Contact (A) designated uses do not apply.
-This permit will include E.coli limits of 1030 per 100mL for daily maximum and 206 per 100mL for monthly average which are protective of Whole Body Contact (B) use designations of the receiving stream.
-All final effluent limits are protective of water quality standards. - Total Residual Chlorine.
-The previous permit included final effluent limitations for Total Residual Chlorine.
-Since the Public Notice period of this this operating permit began, the department has become aware that that facility has installed a UV disinfection system and no longer utilizes chlorine.
-As a result there is no reasonable potential for the facility to cause an instream excursion of the numerical water quality criteria for chlorine. - General Criteria.
+- 🗵 Limitations in this operating permit for the reissuance of this permit conform to the anti-backsliding provisions of Section 402(o) of the Clean Water Act, and 40 CFR Part 122.44. - ☑ Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - Effluent limitations were re-calculated for Ammonia based on new information derived from discharge monitoring reports and on the current Missouri Water Quality Standards for Ammonia.
+The newly established limitations are still protective of water quality. - \boxtimes The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.
 The previous permit contained a special condition which described a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4).
 In order to comply with 40 CFR 122.44(d)(1), the permit writer has conducted reasonable potential determinations for each general criterion and established numeric effluent limitations where reasonable potential exists.
 While the removal of the previous permit special condition creates the appearance of backsliding, since this permit establishes numeric limitations where reasonable potential to cause or contribute to an excursion of the general criteria exists the permit maintains sufficient effluent limitations and monitoring requirements in order to protect water quality, this permit is equally protective as compared to the previous permit.
 Therefore, given this new information, and the fact that the previous permit special condition was not consistent with 40 CFR 122.44(d)(1), an error occurred in the establishment of the general criteria as a special condition of the previous permit.
 Please see Part VI Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility.